PRIVACY STATEMENT FOR OUR PROGRAMMES AND FELLOWSHIP

 International transfers of data

 Data processors are third parties who provide elements of our services for us.
 We have contracts in place with our data processors some of whom are international companies.
 If the companies store your data within the EEA then this is deemed to provide adequate safeguards under EU law.
-If they do not, and are a not listed in an EU-approved third country list, then we follow GDPR guidance to ensure the individual processors in question have adequate safeguards to protect your data and this is formally agreed with the contract with hold with them.
+If they do not, and are not listed in an EU-approved third country list, then we follow GDPR guidance to ensure the individual processors in question have adequate safeguards to protect your data and this is formally agreed within the contract with hold with them.
 Below is a list or processors we use that involve international transfers and information relating to the safeguards.

-Salesforce/Sage/Form Assembly/Microsoft Office
+Salesforce/Sage/Form Assembly/Survey Monkey/Microsoft Office

 Either directly, or indirectly via the software applications we use (Sage People, Form Assembly and Microsoft Office), your personal data is stored in a Salesforce database or with Microsoft.
 Data includes application forms, survey responses, assessment results, academic and professional data and contact management including emails.
 Salesforce, Sage, Form Assembly and Microsoft are international companies but your personal data are only stored in data centres within the EU.
 These companies can, with our agreement, move data outside of EU data centres providing GDPR rules are followed.
 For example, Salesforce complies with the EU recognised US Privacy Shield and Binding Corporate Rules to legitimise international transfers.
 Sage and Microsoft provide inter-company Global Data Processing and Transfer Agreements, which incorporate the requirements of the GDPR and include the use of the EU Standard Contractual Clauses for transfers of data outside the EEA.
 These agreements facilitate the secure movement of personal data internationally whilst ensuring that all processing activities comply with the GDPR.
+Survey Monkey is an international company and has data centers in the US, Ireland and Canada.
+It is certified under and complies with the EU-US Privacy Shield.

 In selecting further third party international processors in the future we will ensure that we follow the same GDPR safeguards as above and amend the online versions of this privacy statement to reflect any changes.